Eomm/blog-posts/posts/bonus-log-controller.md

 The `fastify-log-controller` plugin accepts the following options:

 - `optionKey: string` _(default: `logCtrl`)_
-  The key used to set the log level of an encapsulated context or route.
+  The property name used to set the log level of an encapsulated context or route.
 - `routeConfig: object` _(default: `{}`)_  The object can contain the [Fastify route configuration](https://www.fastify.io/docs/latest/Reference/Routes/#routes-options).
   The configuration of the `POST /log-level` route.
 You can't change the `handler` and `schema` properties only - so you will be able to add an authentication strategy.

 ## Summary

-In this article you have found a convenient solution to the problem of changing log levels at runtime in a Fastify application.
-By registering this plugin, you gain the ability to dynamically control the log levels for different encapsulated contexts without the need for application restarts or resetting the in-memory state.
+In this article, you have found a convenient solution to the problem of changing log levels at runtime in a Fastify application.
+By registering this plugin, you can dynamically control the log levels for different encapsulated contexts without needing application restarts or resetting the in-memory state.

 This plugin introduces a new route at `/log-level`, allowing you to send a `POST` request to modify the log level for a specific encapsulated context.
 With the ability to adjust log levels at runtime, you can fine-tune your logging strategy, enabling more detailed logs for debugging or reducing noise in production environments.